MostlyFocusedMike/python-practice/environments.md

     eval "$(pyenv init -)"
     ```

-  Which you then copy into .bash_profile
+  Which you then copy into .bash_profile (this is copied into your .zshrc already)

 - `pyenv install -l` list out all versions
 - `pyenv version` shows the current version in use